 Second-Offense BUI Penalties

-If you are caught boating under the influence for the second time in Tampa Bay, you will likely be charged with a second-degree misdemeanor.
+If you are facing a subsequent BUI conviction in Tampa Bay, you will likely be charged with a second-degree misdemeanor.
 Consequently, you will more than likely face a fine between $1,000 and $2,000 and may have to serve up to nine months of jail time.
-If you are caught BUI for the second time within five years of a previous DUI or BUI offense, there is a mandatory jail sentence of 10 days that you will have to serve.
+If your second BUI conviction is within five years of a previous DUI or BUI offense, there is a mandatory jail sentence of 10 days that you will have to serve.
 Not only this, but a judge will order that your vessel must be immobilized or impounded for a period of 30 days.

-If this is your second BUI offense and you are caught with a BAC of .15% or above or had a passenger present on your vessel under the age of 18 years old, you will more than likely face a fine in the region of $2,000 to $4,000 and have to serve up to 12 months in jail.
+If your are facing a subsequent conviction and you are caught with a BAC of .15% or above or had a passenger present on your vessel under the age of 18 years old, you will more than likely face a fine in the region of $2,000 to $4,000 and have to serve up to 12 months in jail.

 Third-Offense BUI Penalties